Ad Tech Insights Methodology

 For the CMP and Ads.txt trackers, we broke down the adoptions graph into two buckets: all sites and just sites that show programmatic ads.
 Why?
 Because some sites would likely never show programmatic ads or care about collecting consent (say, Wikipedia.org).
 Therefore, it's more interesting to look at the adoption rates for just programmatic publishers.

-This list is manually compiled by identifying sites that are making an ad ping to an exchange/network, that do header bidding, that use an IAB 3rd-party CMP, and/or have an ads.txt tracker.
+This list is manually compiled by identifying sites that are making an ad ping to an exchange/network, that do header bidding, and/or have an ads.txt tracker.

 Header Bidding Industry Index (HBIX) Methodology